Skip Navigation LinksTitle-V-Application-Narrative

 Activities:

-• CDPH/MCAH will lead and fund the data collection and surveillance of preterm births including disparities in race/ethnicity.
+• CDPH/MCAH will lead the surveillance of preterm births, including disparities in race/ethnicity.

-• CDPH/MCAH will lead the dissemination of data findings, reports and presentations related to preterm birth rates in California.
+• CDPH/MCAH will lead the dissemination of data findings, reports, and presentations related to preterm birth in California

 Perinatal/Infant Objective 3 | Strategy 2